fxm90/dev-notes/README.md

 ## #28 – Remove `UITextView` default padding

-↔ With the following code the default padding from an `UITextView` can be removed:
+↔ The following code removes the default padding from a `UITextView`:

 ```swift
 // This brings the left edge of the text to the left edge of the container